cml87/GettingStartedWithAnsible/README.md

 ## Ansible plugins
 Ansible plugins augment Ansible's core functionalities.
 Plugins run in the control node within the Ansible process.
 Plugins are divided in the following <u>categories</u> (as of 2020)
-- <b>become</b>: Responsible for enabling Ansible to obtain super-user access (for example, through sudo)
+- <b>become</b>: Responsible for enabling Ansible to obtain super-user access (for example, through sudo).
+See  https://docs.ansible.com/ansible/latest/user_guide/become.html.
+Don't know how to use it.
 - cache: Responsible for caching facts (like system properties) retrieved from backend systems to improve automation performance
 - callback: Allows you to add new behaviors when responding to events —for example, changing the format data is printed out in the output of an Ansible playbook run.